ksator/EVPN_DCI_automation/README.md

 # pwd
 /home/ksator/EVPN_DCI_automation
 ```
-you can run any of these commands to retry the play for the device that failed:
+you can run any of these commands to retry the playbook for the devices that failed:
 ```
 root@ksator-virtual-machine:~/EVPN_DCI_automation# ansible-playbook pb.get.junos.facts.yml --limit @/home/ksator/EVPN_DCI_automation/pb.get.junos.facts.retry